 Warmer weather and longer days mean more time to spend enjoying the great outdoors.
 But for those who suffer from seasonal allergies, spring can be a time of anticipated discomfort.
 Did you know that your seasonal allergies could affect your oral health?
-Often overlooked, our teeth and gums can take a hit this time year.
+Often overlooked, our teeth and gums can take a hit this time of year.
 Dr. Pamela Doray offers some advice on how to keep your smile bright while you stop to enjoy the roses.

 The Dangers of Dry Mouth